john-osullivan/quorum/README.md

 - Tue, Jun 12:
   - [ ] Different node types (e.g. maker, validator, observer) have different names for their account/password arguments.
 Do they need that?
 Could we just provide the `$ROLE` in the arguments, then make the all the "account" arguments have the same name?
+    - Look for `blockmakeraccount`, `voteaccount`, or `unlock` args.
+There should be exactly one, error if not.
   - [ ] Will the Vault key always be `geth-pw`, no matter what node type it is?
   - [ ] Is there a better type than `cli.StringFlag` for validating URLs?
   - [ ] Do we need to support a more generalized case where more than one of the node's accounts is secured by a Vault key?
 Somewhere down the road?
+    - Nope!
+Don't worry about it yet.
+Add an issue suggesting that we'll want that down the road.

 *Original README Content Below*